 After the first Flashback piece of the season back at the Tour Down Under, this one looks at the all Mapei-GB podium of the 1996 Paris-Roubaix.

-With 86km to go in the race, 4 members of the Mapei team escaped off the front of the 20 strong peloton – Johan Museeuw, Gianluca Bortolami, Andrea Tafi and Franco Ballerini.
-It’s very very rare to see most of a team just disappear off the front so far from the finish and even rarer to see no-one from another team able to make the move.
-Possibly the most recent race where I can remember a similar event is the famous 2015 Omloop Het Nieuwsblad where Ian Stannard bested a trio of Quickstep riders.
+With 86km to go in the race, 4 members of the Mapei team escaped off the front of the peloton.
+They were Johan Museeuw, Gianluca Bortolami, Andrea Tafi and Franco Ballerini.
+It’s very very rare to see most of a team just disappear off the front so far from the finish.
+It’s even rarer to see no-one from another team able to make the move.
+The most recent race where I can remember a similar event is the famous 2015 Omloop Het Nieuwsblad.
+In that race, Ian Stannard bested a trio of Quickstep riders.

 Whilst trying to get away Franco Ballerini punctured 3 times within 12km and ended up falling back.
-Ultimately he’d be caught by Lotto’s Andrej Tchmil and Gewiss’ Stefano Zanini and enjoy a nice draft to the finish line once he stopped doing his own chase.
+Ultimately he’d be caught by Lotto’s Andrej Tchmil and Gewiss’ Stefano Zanini.
+He got to enjoy a nice draft to the finish line once he stopped doing his own chase.
 Andrej Tchmil missed a corner and ended up 3 minutes behind the other two riders by the finish.
 Museuuw himself punctured on the Orchies secteur and his teammates had to wait for him.

-The managing director of team sponsor Mapei called the team director Patrick Lefevere with 15km to go to ensure that Johan Museeuw would win the race.
+The managing director of team sponsor Mapei called the team director Patrick Lefevere with 15km to go.
+The director wanted to ensure that Johan Museeuw won the race.
 With 8km to go Museeuw punctured though which caused confusion amongst the 3 riders at the front.
-Eventually Tafi and Bortolami waited and once they arrived at the Velodrome, Museeuw won without having to sprint – the sponsor’s directive being adhered to.
-The pair of Zanini and Ballerini finished 4th and 5th, 2 minutes 38 behind the podium and a similar gap ahead of the next group.
+Eventually Tafi and Bortolami waited and once they arrived at the Velodrome, Museeuw won without having to sprint.
+The sponsor’s directive being adhered to.
+The pair of Zanini and Ballerini finished 4th and 5th.
+They were 2 minutes 38 behind the podium and a similar gap ahead of the next group.

-Telekom’s Brian Holm who would go onto to achieve huge success as a manager/coach at HTC and Quickstep finished 7th in the chase group.
-As this was the 1990s, British influence on the race was minimal – Sean Yates finished 45th, one place ahead of future Paris-Roubaix winner Stuart O’Grady.
+Telekom’s Brian Holm was behind, he later achieved huge success as a manager/coach at HTC and Quickstep.
+He finished 7th in the chase group.
+As this was the 1990s, British influence on the race was minimal.
+Sean Yates finished 45th, one place ahead of future Paris-Roubaix winner Stuart O’Grady.

 With no effective test for EPO, this result along with the similar podium lock-out at the 1994 Fleche Wallone for the Gewiss team, meant the introduction of the 50% hematocrit rule in 1997.
-This ruling meant that riders whose blood contained too high a percentage of red blood cells wouldn’t be able to race or have results taken off them.
-The high percentage of red blood cells was a signal that a rider was using EPO – the benefit being that the blood would be able to carry more oxygen around the body.
+The ruling meant that riders whose blood contained too high a percentage of red blood cells wouldn’t be able to race or would have results taken off them.
+The high percentage of red blood cells was a signal that a rider was using EPO.
+The benefit being that the blood would be able to carry more oxygen around the body.
 It’s a lot to get into now, but the 1990s, this form of doping was rife.

-Johan Museuuw went on to win the World Championships later that season as well as two more editions of Paris-Roubaix in 2000 and 2002.
-The 2000 win was the most famous, coming after he nearly lost a leg due to a crash in the 1999 edition and suffered gangrene during his recovery.
+Johan Museuuw went on to win the World Championships later that season.
+As well as two more editions of Paris-Roubaix in 2000 and 2002.
+The 2000 win was the most famous.
+It came after he nearly lost a leg due to a crash in the 1999 edition and suffered gangrene during his recovery.
 A further Tour of Flanders win in 1998 joined his two previous wins in 1993 and 1995.
-To cap off a strong 1996, he also won the Road World Cup, an individual competition that was a precursor to the current WorldTour but is no longer awarded.
+To cap off a strong 1996, he also won the Road World Cup.
+A precursor to the current WorldTour that is no longer awarded to individuals.
 In 2012 he indirectly confirmed he doped throughout his career.

 Andrea Tafi was more successful with 3 monuments ending up on his palmares after this race.
 He won Il Lombardia later on in 1996, Paris-Roubaix in 1999 and the Tour of Flanders in 2002.
-Tafi hit the news in 2019 as he made an attempt to get into a team that would be riding Paris Roubaix this season.
-Aged 52, it was a long shot but it came out that he’d found a team but seemingly the team didn’t receive a wildcard entry and so Tafi won’t be on the start line.
-Tafi was on the French Senate’s 2013 list of re-tested 1998 Tour de France samples that showed as positive for EPO.
+Tafi hit the news again in 2019.
+He attempted to get into a team that would be riding Paris Roubaix this season.
+It’s a long shot as Tafi is 52 years old.
+Although, it came out that he’d found a team but that team didn’t receive a wildcard entry.
+So Tafi won’t be on the start line.
+Tafi was on the French Senate’s 2013 list of re-tested 1998 Tour de France samples that showed as EPO positive.